QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     L * U

-On the other hand, a tridiagonal times a diagonal is still a tridiagonal
+On the other hand, a tridiagonal times a diagonal is still a tridiagonal and :math:`O(N^2)`

 .. code-block:: julia